bitcoindevkit/bitcoin-regtest-box/README.md

 ### Connect to and Control Nodes

-1. get docker container names
+1. view docker running containers

    `$ docker ps`

 1. exec shell in running docker node (optional, if you don't have bitcoin-cli installed outside of docker)

+   `$ docker exec -it bitcoind_1 bash` or
-   `$ docker exec -it bitcoin-regtest-box_bitcoind_1_1 bash`
+   `$ docker exec -it bitcoind_2 bash`

 1. use bitcoin-cli to getblockchaininfo, getnewaddress, generatetoaddress, getwalletinfo, etc.

+   if using bitcoin-cli outside of docker container:
+   - bitcoind_1: rpcport=9332
+   - bitcoind_2: rpcport=19332

    `# bitcoin-cli -regtest -rpcuser=demo -rpcpassword=QgH_RQTjWVQpQjbsi_Ie6XtnMm4CgcVutbO7DIi0I_s= -rpcport=9332 getblockchaininfo`